 What we are discussing here are called permutation tests.
-The text has a web appendix, Chapter 16, that covers this material (start on page 41).
-This file is on the class website.
 The book claims that Verizon uses permuation tests to investigate repair times using custom software based on S-Plus (S-Plus is now a pay version of R).
 So if you finish this project, you can go apply to Verizon!
-Anyways, lets imagine that we have repair time data for Verizon and company B given by:
+Anyway, lets imagine that we have repair time data for Verizon and company B given by: